 Disputes involving veterans' benefits can become very complicated.
 Whether you're dealing with a case involving post traumatic stress disorder (PTSD) or a denied veterans benefits application, you need an experienced law firm on your side, looking out for your interests.
 You need O'Malley & Langan.
 Call (866) 326-0100 today for a free consultation.
 Act promptly.
 A delay may affect your rights.
 We are available to answer your call 24/7.

-With four offices conveniently located in Northeastern Pennsylvania and a team of experienced accident attorneys working tirelessly for veterans, O'Malley & Langan has a proven track record of success throughout the state.
+With three offices conveniently located in Northeastern Pennsylvania and a team of experienced accident attorneys working tirelessly for veterans, O'Malley & Langan has a proven track record of success throughout the state.
 We win cases because we know the law and we understand our clients' needs.
 That's because we're from here, and we live here.